-In 2015 the Company had expanded the market into Lao PDR by introducing GL Leasing (Lao) Co., Ltd. or GLL, through the shareholding of Group Lease Holding Pte, Ltd., as a hire-purchase for Honda motorcycle and Kubota agricultural machinerybusinesses.
-GLL is currently operating59 POSs in Honda dealers' shop which covers all of Lao.
-Whereas for Kubota, GLL is operating at all 13 Kubota dealers location.
+The Company had expanded the market into Lao PDR by introducing GL Leasing (Lao) Co., Ltd. or GLL, through the shareholding of Group Lease Holding Pte, Ltd., as a hire-purchase for Honda motorcycle and Kubota agricultural machinerybusinesses.
+GLL is currently operating 53 POSs in Honda dealers' shop which covers all of Lao.
+Whereas for Kubota, GLL is operating at all 14 Kubota dealer location.
 As a result, GLL was able to reach its break even within the period of only 10 months of their operation.